 Are endpoints clearly defined and appropriate?
 Who were they defined by?

-The resulting concentration of insecticide sprayed onto a surface will be defined by the subsequent testing to be performed.
+The resulting concentration of insecticide sprayed onto a surface will be defined by the study protocol and subsequent testing to be performed.

-Are their supporting SOPs? e.g., cleaning SOPs, mosquito rearing SOPs required
+Are their supporting SOPs? e.g., cleaning SOPs, mosquito rearing SOPs required.